Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: Reference Prompts

 In Sec.~\ref{subsec:db} and Sec.~\ref{subsubsec:focus_score}, we use balanced prompts to distinguish DvD behavior from successful multi-concept generation.

-We leverage the non-memorized benchmark of Ren et al.~\cite{ren2024unveiling}, which lists 500 everyday prompts curated for memorization studies.
-We use GPT-5 to identify the number of concepts in each prompt and retain only those with exactly two, yielding 300 prompts.
-This filtered subset matches the two-concept structure of DominanceBench and covers diverse common concepts.
+We leverage the non-memorized benchmark of Ren et al.~\cite{ren2024unveiling}, a reference set used in their memorization comparison, which contains 500 prompts describing common subjects and objects.
+For each prompt, we ask GPT-5~\citeS{singh2025openai} to identify the major subjects or objects that should be visually represented in the generated image.
+We retain only prompts for which it identifies exactly two concepts, yielding 300 prompts.
+This filtered subset matches the two-concept structure of DominanceBench.

-As shown in Fig.~\ref{fig:dvd_comparison}, balanced prompts show much lower DvD Scores than DominanceBench.
-We compute scores using the questions in Table~\ref{tab:balanced_vqa_questions} for both concepts, unlike the category-specific questions in Table~\ref{tab:questions}.
+Because the balanced prompt set contains diverse common concepts, we evaluate it using the generic questions in Table~\ref{tab:balanced_vqa_questions} about whether each concept is present, rather than the category-specific templates in Table~\ref{tab:questions}.
+We therefore use its DvD Score distribution primarily as a reference distribution for threshold calibration, as shown in Fig.~\ref{fig:dvd_comparison}, rather than as a strictly matched absolute benchmark against DominanceBench.

-\section{Memorized Prompts}
+\subsection{Memorized Prompts}

 In Sec.~\ref{subsec:head_ablation}, we compare DvD with memorization using 500 memorized prompts identified by Carlini et al.~\cite{carlini2023extracting}.
 Among existing studies on memorization, Wen et al.~\cite{wen2024detectingexplainingmitigatingmemorization} proposed a detection method that computes the L2 norm of text-conditional noise predictions at the first denoising step.
 A higher L2 norm value indicates that the prompt consistently reproduces the same image regardless of the random seed.
-To further characterize DominanceBench, we apply this metric to compare the three prompt sets.
+To further characterize DominanceBench, we apply this metric to three prompt sets: memorized prompts, DominanceBench, and balanced prompts.

-Fig.~\ref{fig:l2norm} shows the L2 norm distributions across memorized prompts, DominanceBench, and balanced prompts.
+Fig.~\ref{fig:l2norm} shows the L2 norm distributions for these three prompt sets.
 Memorized prompts show the highest values, DominanceBench shows intermediate values, and balanced prompts show the lowest.
-This intermediate position implies that the dominant concepts (e.g., landmarks, artists) tend to reproduce visually memorized patterns from the training data.
+This intermediate position suggests that DominanceBench shares some generation-time characteristics with memorization.